IamnotTanzania/Code-list/typesofperson.md

 83. Nobita2k: "plain human", not really plain
 84. Dubba: i dont see him
 85. Discord Pedestrian: cannot find info, but can be possibly? found on the MEE6 Leaderboard
+86. Ali: semi-active and is very special for their old roles, jk
-86. Others: *writes in the issues section*
+87. Others: *writes in the issues section*